edopedia/Voice-Note-App/README.md

 __Project Status - Completed: 05/31/2018__

-__Note:__ On Chrome, using Speech Recognition on a web page involves a server-based recognition engine.
+__Note:__ On Google Chrome, using Speech Recognition on a web page involves a server-based recognition engine.
 Your audio is sent to a web service for recognition processing, so it won't work offline.
 <br>

 Most APIs that require user permission don't work on non-secure hosts.
 Make sure you are serving your Web Speech apps over HTTPS.